Soul Fatigue

 I've had my fair share of encounters with hackers in these games, so it's frustrating that the publishers and developers would push this game out yet again with minimal to no effort made to prevent hacking.
 Within the first 72 hours, there was a guy streaming his hacking feats and ability to ruin people's experiences to the point where he was guessing how many people he would cause to refund the game.
 You can avoid people like this by never going online with the game, but then why get the remaster?
 The only justification I can give is that it might be worth it on consoles because hacking is less prevalent there, but that's not enough to personally convince me.

-Maybe it's my distaste with remasters.
+Maybe it's my distaste for remasters.
 Maybe my patience has been worn down too much over the years.
 Maybe I'm just too old and grumpy for these Souls games.
 Even though these are some of my favorite games, I've grown tired of them and hope that From Software is capable of wowing me again with something truly new and original.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!